dhiway/cord/docs/orbis-native-capability-matrix.md

 ### Clean-genesis feature sequence

-1. The deleted transaction-retention and hop surfaces have no genesis state, compatibility decode or migration path.
-2. Provider, Drive and S3 are the only Commons storage authority surfaces.
+1. TransactionStorage starts directly at storage version 8; no V0-V7 migration, backfill, tolerant legacy decode or `LegacyUnknown` provenance is part of the network.
+2. `ReservationProviderRef` and `attach_provider` are native current-schema capabilities validated against active Provider agreements.
+3. Provider 120, Drive 121 and S3 122 plus their versioned runtime APIs are composed from genesis.
+4. Historical manifest-v4/V5 migration evidence remains non-buildable provenance only and is not a current launch obligation.
-3. Production recovery and performance campaigns run after the CORD-owned stack is feature complete.
+5. Broad proof-retention, recovery and performance campaigns run only after the provider node and both CORD-owned SDKs are feature complete.

 ## Completion order